The Boardinghouse I ‘Ran Away’ From

 Craving for food all the time and having to live under a constant threat of violence by the superintendent, I found it difficult to settle down.

 No one explained to me the rules of the boardinghouse if there were any.
-There were rules, though, which I discovered as we went along, or when we broke one and faced the wrath of the superintendent.
+Yes, there were rules, which I discovered as we went along, or when we broke one and faced the wrath of the superintendent.

-And, of course, every one had his own tin trunk, which served as storage, a wardrobe, and a safe.
+And, of course, everyone had his own tin trunk, which served as storage, a wardrobe, and a safe.
 I was allotted a spot in Room №3, which housed junior students.
-I put my charpaai at the allotted spot.

 What I remember most about my brief stay in the boardinghouse is being hungry.
 The quality and quantity of the food we received left us craving for something to eat all the time.
 Like other boarders, I, too, supplemented my food supply with homemade kulchas, pakwaans, and other stuff that my mother made so lovingly for me to take away when I visited home over the weekends.
 But that didn’t help much.
 And the cookies often got stolen.
 My two senior cousins, Rashid and Salim in Room №1, knew exactly where I kept them.